 Additional fourth-quarter grants included $100,000 to Artspace Projects to develop affordable live/work artist housing and community space for the arts in Hastings, Minnesota.

-A New Definition of Workforce When the subject of workforce housing is invoked in any discussion, we tend to think of police officers, fire- fighters, teachers and other municipal employees.
+When the subject of workforce housing is invoked in any discussion, we tend to think of police officers, fire- fighters, teachers and other municipal employees.
 But there is a national nonprofit organization with an everexpanding footprint and sphere of influence that is enlarging that definition to another cohort its leaders consider critical to a healthy and complete urban environment: artists.

 The Pullman neighborhood on the city's far South Side is one of those uniquely Chicago neighborhoods.
 It's the nation's first industrial planned community, it's an area that helped breathe life into the American labor movement, and an area that helped usher in the era of civil rights.